Temperature dependent ARPES of the metallic-like bands in Si(553)-Au: Experimental

+Si(553)-Au shows a rather strong surface photo-voltage (SPV).
+The principle of SPV is sketched in Fig. \ref{Fig:ExplainSPV} and briefly explained as follows (for more details, see Refs. \cite{Kronik1999} and \cite{Hecht1990}, more specific examples for photoemission spectroscopy can be found, i.e., in Refs.\cite{Demuth1986} and \cite{Alonso1990} ).
+To the left of Fig. \ref{Fig:ExplainSPV}, we see the situation of an n-doped Si forming a Schottky barrier in the presence of the metallic overlayer of the surface reconstruction.
+With illumination, see right side of Fig. \ref{Fig:ExplainSPV}, electrons and holes are created.
+At room temperature, this charge recombines sufficiently fast not to alter the equilibrium electrostatic potential in the surface region.
+At low temperatures, the reduced surface recombination allows the accumulated charge at the semiconductor-overlayer interface to set up a non-equilibrium electric field (the SPV) which reduces (or even cancels) the band bending.

-Experiments showed that switching the light on and off in the laboratory had a large effect on the surface photo-voltages (SPV).
-Also the day-night cycle was visible.
-During the measurements, we therefore covered all viewports to prevent uncontrollable changes on the SPV due to environmental light pollution.
-As stated above, we performed under a stable photocurrent of the He-discharge lamp.
-Because of the SPV changing with temperature, cf. Refs. \onlinecite{Kronik1999} and \onlinecite{Hecht1990}, we have to align the photo-electron kinetic energies by a line-fit of a Fermi function.
-The reference is the Fermi-energy of an Au(111) sample.
+During the measurements, we covered all viewports to prevent light pollution and performed the measurements under a stable photocurrent of the He-discharge lamp.
+Because of the SPV changing with temperature, we have to align the photo-electron kinetic energies by a line-fit of a Fermi function.
+The zero reference for the SPV given in Fig.\ref{Fig:ARPES_T_proc} (b) is the Fermi-energy of an Au(111) sample.
 The obtained SPV shows clearly a linear relation with temperature.
-Compared to a Schottky barrier-like situation (cf. Ref. \onlinecite{Hecht1990}, see there especially Fig. 2), the visible T-linearity is likely caused by the high bulk P-doping combined with the intense helium discharge lamp.
+Compared to a Schottky barrier-like situation (cf. Ref. \cite{Hecht1990}, see there especially Fig. 2), the visible T-linearity is likely caused by the high doping combined with the intense lamp.
 This is also obvious from the relatively large magnitude of the shift in SPV.
-However, despite overall linearity, we notice some weak changes of curvature of the SPV, see pink arrows in the upper panel of Fig. \ref{Fig:ARPES_T_proc} (b), but not in the temperature reading (red and pink arrows).
-These points coincide with substantial changes either in the helium flux or resistive heating.
-Measuring the temperature of a sample is a very delicate task for metrology.
-We, therefore, use the sample itself, as a built-in Schottky-diode, for temperature calibration.
-We assume that temperature B represents at start condition (after long thermalization) the sample temperature and that the curves of temperature B and sample temperature coincide on average, have, therefore, the smallest $\chi^2$.
+As a detail, the red and pink arrows in Fig. \ref{Fig:ARPES_T_proc} (b) coincide with substantial changes either in the helium flux or resistive heating.
+In order to check the temperature scan, we can use the sample itself, as a built-in Schottky-diode, for temperature calibration.
+We assume that temperature B represents at start condition (after long thermalization) the sample temperature and that the curves of temperature B and sample temperature coincide on average, and have, therefore, the smallest $\chi^2$.
 These both assumptions result in the formula